 Evolving consumer behavior can affect the availability of profitable marketing opportunities.
 For example, as traditional television viewership declines and as consumers spend more time on mobile devices rather than desktop computers, the reach of many of our traditional advertising channels continues to contract.
 Similarly, as consumers communicate less via email and more via text messaging, messaging apps, and other virtual means, the reach of email campaigns designed to attract new and repeat users (and retain current users) for our services is adversely impacted.
 Additionally, changes by large tech platforms, such as Apple and Google, to advertisers' ability to access and use unique advertising identifiers, cookies, and other information to acquire potential users, such as Apple's rules regarding the collection and use of identifiers for advertising ("IDFA"), have adversely impacted, and may continue to adversely impact, our advertising efforts.
 To continue to reach potential users and grow our businesses, we must identify and devote more of our overall marketing expenditures to newer advertising channels, such as mobile, social media, and online video platforms.
-Generally, the opportunities in and sophistication of newer advertising channels and methods continue to be less developed, proven, and precise, making it more difficult to assess returns on investment associated with our advertising efforts and to cost-effectively identify potential users.
 There can be no assurance that we will be able to continue to appropriately manage our marketing efforts in response to these and other trends in the advertising industry.
 Any failure to do so could adversely affect our business, financial condition, and results of operations.